 Gingivitis, the inflammation of the gums due to bacterial infection, affects nearly 35.7 million adults in America.
 Luckily, however, gingivitis is one of the most easily treated dental diseases, provided it is diagnosed early.

 Gum disease, also called periodontal disease, is the leading cause of tooth loss among adults.
 There are two broad types of gum disease: Gingivitis and Periodontitis.
 Gingivitis occurs when dental plaque builds up on the teeth and causes inflammation of the surrounding gum tissue.
 While plaque is a natural element in any person’s mouth, excess plaque buildup produces toxins that irritate the gums.
 Inflamed gums are red, puffy, painful, and bleed when irritated.
 When left untreated, gingivitis results in socket infections, tooth loss, and the development of periodontitis.

 There are two forms of gingivitis: plaque-induced and non-plaque induced.

 Plaque-induced gingivitis is by far the most common form of the disease.
 Infection is caused when plaque, a sticky substance composed of bacteria, mucus, and food debris, accumulates on the teeth.
 Eventually, the plaque hardens into tartar, which begins to irritate the gums.
-This, in turn, triggers an autoimmune response from the body, causing inflammation.
+This, in turn, triggers an autoimmune response from the body, causing inflammation of once healthy gums.

 Non-plaque induced gingivitis